-Total number of sample = 15
+Total number of sample = 150?

-Guts sample of Periplaneta americana (cockroaches) revealed the presence of Gram negative bacteria with total occurrence rate of 26% as presented in Table 3.
+Guts sample of P. americana revealed the presence of Gram negative bacteria with total occurrence rate of 26% as presented in Table 3.

 Table 3: Distribution of Bacteria isolated from the Guts of Periplaneta americana (cockroaches)